Well, it depends.

 What about an intern?

-Interns are OK considering they work for free.
+Interns are OK considering they work for free — if they are getting college credit — otherwise, you have to pay them.
 However, you must take these factors into consideration:

 - They are very transient and leave when the internship is over along with your company’s usernames and passwords.